-There are many concerns for the residents that surround the Spiller Road Development Proposal, from environmental to economical to cultural, there is much at stake resting on a decision that can never be reversed.
+There are many concerns for the residents that surround the Spiller Road Development Proposal.
+These concerns range from environmental to economical to cultural, and there is so much at stake resting on a decision that can never be reversed.

 Like many other issues covered in Canadian Horizon's (CH) plan, the plan for fire mitigation does not adequately cover the significance of fire mitigation.
 According to the company’s website, (see excerpted text below, now removed from the website) the fire mitigation plan was completed thirteen years ago.
 This plan preceded recent years of catastrophic wildfires in the Okanagan, including fires which have since destroyed dwellings in hillside neighborhoods in Kelowna, West Kelowna and more recently in Penticton.

 The OCP states clearly that development should not occur in fire interface areas.
 Given the weak fire mitigation plan provided by CH, their development plan is a significant contradiction to this principle.

 Wildfire Mitigation There are eight points made in the Canadian Horizons ("CH") wildfire mitigation plan.
 The key issues are listed below along with a response: CH Wildfire Mitigation Plan 5.1.1 “Emergency response and exit will be improved by the construction of roads to service the lots, which will also provide an alternate emergency exit for the residents of all properties in the event of fire”.

 Response There appears to be no independent City of Penticton sanctioned engineering study completed for the new exit road which is planned from 880 Naramata Road to the landfill area.